 About Equipment Trailers

-DELUXE: Deluxe Equipment Trailers are available in 10,000, 15,000, and 17,000 GVWR’s.
-Our best options are combined in a package deal.
+DELUXE – Deluxe Equipment Trailers are available in 10,000, 15,000, and 17,000 GVWR’s only.
+We combine our best options in a package deal.
 Included are: frame upgrades with closer crossmember spacing, premium radial tires, a rub rail on the stake pockets, an adjustable coupler, a 12,000 lb. drop foot jack, and a toolbox with a lockable lid.
-Every Deluxe model includes a U.S. made sealed wiring harness with lifetime LED lights.
+Every Deluxe model includes a U.S. made Sealco brand, cold weather, wiring harness with lifetime LED lights.

 All of the models listed above are also available as separate models in a gooseneck trailer version.
 A gooseneck hitch adds considerable stability and overall control while towing.
 This factor is important as the load being hauled increases in weight.
 Click the above gooseneck trailer link to go directly to this section of our website.

 Our final version of equipment trailers is the gravity tilt line.
-This trailer works best when only a single piece of equipment to be loaded and where no additional attachments are to be hauled.
+This trailer works best with only a single piece of equipment to be loaded and where no additional attachments are to be hauled.
 A shorter overall length is the main advantage of this style of trailer.
-We also offer a heavy duty forklift hauler in this model.
+We also build this model in a heavy duty forklift hauler.
 Hauling conventional forklifts requires a purpose built trailer because of the concentrated rear counter weight load and low clearance.
-Our forklift tilt model includes super heavy duty frame construction features to stand up to the rigorous requirements of loading and hauling conventional forklifts.
+Our forklift tilt model includes super heavy duty frame construction features to support the floor and stand up to the rigorous requirements of loading and hauling conventional forklifts.

 Kaufman Trailers Equipment Trailer line includes a wide variety of models.
 This article should help you understand our equipment trailer styles and uses better and give helpful information you can use to choose the most beneficial model for your needs.
 First of all, we want to define “Equipment Trailer” as a trailer that has 1) […]